Ming dynasty: Reign of the Hongwu Emperor

-Hongwu made an immediate effort to rebuild state infrastructure.
+The Hongwu Emperor made an immediate effort to rebuild state infrastructure.
 He built a 48 km wall around Nanjing, as well as new palaces and government halls.
-The History of Ming states that as early as 1364 Zhu Yuanzhang had begun drafting a new Confucian law code, the Great Ming Code, which was completed by 1397 and repeated certain clauses found in the old Tang Code of 653.
-Hongwu organized a military system known as the weisuo, which was similar to the fubing system of the Tang dynasty (618–907).
+The History of Ming—the official dynastic history compiled in 1739 by the subsequent Qing dynasty (1644–1912)—states that as early as 1364 Zhu Yuanzhang had begun drafting a new Confucian law code, the Great Ming Code, which was completed by 1397 and repeated certain clauses found in the old Tang Code of 653.
+The Hongwu Emperor organized a military system known as the weisuo, which was similar to the fubing system of the Tang dynasty (618–907).

-In 1380 Hongwu had the Chancellor Hu Weiyong executed upon suspicion of a conspiracy plot to overthrow him; after that Hongwu abolished the Chancellery and assumed this role as chief executive and emperor, a precedent mostly followed throughout the Ming period.
-With a growing suspicion of his ministers and subjects, Hongwu established the Embroidered Uniform Guard, a network of secret police drawn from his own palace guard.
+In 1380 the Hongwu Emperor had the Chancellor Hu Weiyong executed upon suspicion of a conspiracy plot to overthrow him; after that the Hongwu Emperor abolished the Chancellery and assumed this role as chief executive and emperor, a precedent mostly followed throughout the Ming period.
+With a growing suspicion of his ministers and subjects, the Hongwu Emperor established the Embroidered Uniform Guard, a network of secret police drawn from his own palace guard.
 Some 100,000 people were executed in a series of purges during his rule.